a10networks/terraform-provider-thunder/docs/resources/system.md

 Optional:

-- `enable` (Number) Enable server certificate validation for all SSL connections
+- `enable` (Number) Enable server certificate validation for all SSL connections [shared partition only]
 - `uuid` (String) uuid of the object